 1. Use Gmail to help you identify phishing emails

-Gmail is designed to help protect your account by automatically identifying phishing emails.
+Gmail is designed to help protect your account by identifying phishing emails automatically.
 Look out for warnings about potentially harmful emails and attachments.

-Note: Gmail won’t ever ask you for personal information, like your password, over email.
+Note: Gmail won't ever ask you for personal information, such as your password, by email.

 When you get an email that looks suspicious, here are a few things to check for:

-- See if the email address and the sender name match.
+- See if the email address and sender name match.

 - On a computer, you can hover over any links before you click on them.
 If the URL of the link doesn't match the description of the link, it might be leading you to a phishing site.

-- Check the message headers to make sure the "from" header isn't showing an incorrect name.
+- Check the message headers to make sure that the 'from' header isn't showing an incorrect name.

 2. Use Safe Browsing in Chrome